vitiral/notes/leetcode/cheatsheet.md

   are called "leaves"
   - binary tree: a tree where each node can have up to two branches.
   - complete tree: all levels are filled except the last
-  - depth-first traversals: recursive "visiting of nodes.
+  - depth-first traversals: recursive "visiting of nodes."
     - inorder (left, self, right), preorder (self, left, right), postorder (left, right, self)
     - inorder traversal will result in a sorted output